Arts, Beats & Eats Returns to Royal Oak This Weekend

 And that’s still not all.

-For the first time ever, tickets are being sold in advance for $7 with the option for fast lane entrance for advance ticket holders.
+Like last year, tickets are being sold in advance for $7 online.
 In person, admission is free before 5 p.m., $12 after 5 p.m. on Friday; and $10 before 3 p.m., $12 after 3 p.m. all other days.
 Cash and credit cards are accepted.